'I'm fine - under the circumstances' - Eriksen offers update on his condition following collapse with Denmark

 What has been said?

-Addressing his well wishers and offering an insight into his current state of health, Eriksen has posted on social media: "Big thanks for your sweet and amazing greetings and messages from all around the world.
+Addressing his well-wishers and offering an insight into how he is feeling, Eriksen has posted on social media: "Big thanks for your sweet and amazing greetings and messages from all around the world.
 It means a lot to me and my family.

 "I'm fine - under the circumstances.
 I still have to go through some examinations at the hospital, but I feel okay.